metashare/META-SHARE/misc/docs/META-SHARE_Installation_Manual.rst

    related to your language resources, so choose a suitable location that is accessible, safe and that has sufficient free space for all resource data that you would like to upload.

+-  ``STATIC_ROOT = '/path/to/static/path'``

+    Absolute path to the directory where collectstatic will collect static files for deployment.

 -  ``DEBUG``, ``TEMPLATE_DEBUG``, ``DEBUG_JS``